North Acton: Public spaces

 North Acton Playing Fields is a large open space for public recreation.
 Its facilities include several football and cricket pitches, multiple hard-surfaced and grass tennis courts, a basketball court, exercise machines forming a public 'outside gym', a pavilion, a children's playground, hard (tarmac) surfaced paths for walking in inclement weather, a picnic area with metal picnic tables, and designated dog-walking areas.
 In 2020, North Acton Square opened between Victoria Road and North Acton tube station, as part of a redevelopment of the area and to raise the profile of the transport hub.

 Transport

-Tube
+Tube & Rail

 The railway station at North Acton.
 The visible lines are platforms 1, 2, and 3 (one with a train) of the Central line.
 Beyond is a High Speed Train passing through the Network Rail (national railway) line.

-The main tube station is North Acton Station (Central line), although several others are within easy walking distance of the community.
-The Piccadilly line also passes through the parish of North Acton, although with no station stop.
-North Acton station is on the border of fare zones 2 and 3.
-It is also the location of a junction (to the west of the station) where the Central line splits between its main line and the Ealing Broadway branch.
+The main tube station is North Acton on the Central line (in fare zones 2 and 3), although several other stations are within easy walking distance of the community.
+The Central line splits to the west of North Acton station — one branch going to Ealing Broadway and the other to West Ruislip.

+North Acton is also served by Elizabeth line trains, which stop at Acton Main Line station.